Image of Can a whistleblower disclosure to the SEC about cybersecurity qualify for a SEC whistleblower award?

 According to the SEC’s order, VFA violated the Safeguards Rule because its policies and procedures to protect customer information and to prevent and respond to cybersecurity incidents were not reasonably designed to meet these objectives.
 And VFA violated the Identity Theft Red Flags Rule because it did not review and update the Identity Theft Prevention Program in response to changes in risks to its customers or provide adequate training to its employees.

-Whistleblower Protections and Incentives for Cybersecurity Whistleblowers
+SEC Whistleblower Incentives for Cybersecurity Whistleblowers

-Recently the Wall Street Journal quoted Hammer extensively in an article titled Cybersecurity Whistleblowers Are Growing Corporate Challenge.
+The Wall Street Journal quoted Hammer extensively in an article titled Cybersecurity Whistleblowers Are Growing Corporate Challenge.
 Corporate Crime Reporter interviewed Mr. Hammer about cybersecurity whistleblowing: Dallas Hammer on the Rise of Cybersecurity Whistleblowing.
 And CSO quoted Mr. Hammer in an article titled Cybersecurity whistleblowers: Get ready for more.

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.